sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

  * Open Solaris on x64 hardware.

 It could also involve improvements to the build system --  can we use the same system on different platforms, including Windows?
 Skills required: knowledge of porting software to new compilers and platforms.

+Another idea in this vein would be setting up a [[https://help.launchpad.net/Packaging/PPA|Launchpad PPA]] for Sage.
+The Ubuntu packages for Sage are hopelessly out of date, and because of the large and heterogeneous nature of Sage, packaging for various Linux distributions is quite difficult.
+Having Ubuntu packages available would be very useful and possibly help us get Sage packaged for other distributions.

 === Others ===